xcore/sw_display_controller/app_display_controller_demo/doc_quickstart/quickstart.rst

    :width: 400px
    :align: center

-   Hardware Setup for Simple GPIO Demo
+   Hardware Setup for Display Controller Demo

 Import and Build the Application